aiven/devportal/docs/products/clickhouse/howto/create-new-service.rst

-Creating and connecting to a managed ClickHouse® service
+Create and connect to a managed ClickHouse® service
 ==========================================

 Check out how to create a new ClickHouse® service in the Aiven console.
 Learn how to add a database and connect to the service.